privacygmail cleanupemail security

 • No cross-border data transfers

-• You maintain complete control
+• You keep full control

 Performance characteristics:

-• Requires your browser to do processing work
+• Your browser does the processing work

-• Faster for subsequent analyses (cached locally)
+• Faster for repeat analyses (cached locally)

-• No network latency for analysis operations
+• No network latency on analysis operations

 • Progressive loading for large inboxes